-A peddler has a cart that he found on the side of the road, filled up with whatever he could get his hands on, and then went trudging down the road offering his findings from door to door to whomever could offer him the best money for his stuff.
+A peddler has a cart that he found on the side of the road, filled up with whatever he could get his hands on, and then went trudging down the road offering his findings from door to door to whoever could offer him the best money for his stuff.
 Peddlers, by the nature of their business, are used to haggling, and even encourage it.
 They usually overprice their goods because they know that they will definitely get the price they really want when haggling time comes.

 Peddlers don’t care about the value or quality of what they sell.
 They just care about getting money for their stuff, emptying the cart so that they can fill it up again, and then going on their merry way with their earnings for the day.

 Professionals know their trade, craft, business, art—whatever you want to call it.
 They know what they are offering because they have spent endless hours learning about it, perfecting it, finding the very best way to offer the best value for their knowledge.
-Professionals know that with their services or products they are offering real value to their clients, not just a bunch of “everyday stuff” to fill their desks, bookcases and computers.
+Professionals know that with their services or products they are offering real value to their clients, not just a bunch of “everyday stuff” to fill their desks, bookcases, and computers.

 Unfortunately, many clients do not know the difference between a professional and a peddler—others prefer just to ignore it.
 For those who do not know the difference, the problem can be solved by gentle education.

 What drives the price rant against clients?

 This rant against the “unfairness” of unknowledgeable clients comes from a place of deep fear within us.

 Wait… fear?
 What am I talking about?
 Yes, fear!
 Fear to assert ourselves; fear to truly show that we know what we know.
 Fear that if we do not bend to our client’s wishes they will take their business elsewhere.
 Fear that, in order to compete, we will also have to lower our prices, thus producing high-value work for a pittance.